aces/Loris/MacInstall.md

 sudo apachectl start
 ```

 Navigate to [http://localhost](http://localhost).
-It works! should appear in your web browser.
+Your browser should display the message "It works!"

 ## 1.2 PHP